OPENDAP/sql_handler/README.md

 * **configure or make doesn't work**
 * This will happen if unixODBC is not installed.
 Only the generic part of unixODBC is needed to configure and build the handler.
-We suggest you use a binary package from yum, apt-get, or brew.
+We suggest you use a binary package from yum, apt-get, or brew (for CentOS, Ubuntu or OSX, respectively).
 * **make check doesn't work**
 * In order to run `make check` you will need to install the test database located in `install.dir`
   * Install DBMS as needed (See _Installing DBMS software on your server_ below).
-  * How to load database tables in install.dir into DBMS?
+  * Load database tables in install.dir into DBMS?
 (See _Creating the test database_ below)
   * **_how to configure odbc.ini etc._**

 ## Installing ODBC on your Hyrax server.